Services / Emergency Light Testing

 Monthly checks, annual duration.
 Sorted.

-Emergency light testing is the periodic verification that every emergency luminaire in a building operates correctly on battery power for the required duration.
-BS 5266-1:2016 specifies a monthly function test, a six-monthly partial discharge, and an annual three-hour duration test — a legal requirement under the Regulatory Reform (Fire Safety) Order 2005 for any non-domestic premises.
+Emergency light testing is the periodic verification that every emergency luminaire and illuminated exit sign in a building operates correctly on battery power for the required duration.
+BS 5266-1:2025 and BS EN 50172 specify three test schedules: daily visual indicator checks on centrally-supplied systems, a monthly functional test simulating mains failure, and an annual full three-hour duration test on every luminaire.
+Maintenance is a legal requirement under the Regulatory Reform (Fire Safety) Order 2005 for any non-domestic premises in England and Wales, and equivalent legislation across Scotland and Northern Ireland.

 Get an instant quote How booking works